swiftlang/swift/docs/proposals/AttrC.rst

 Bridging header output
 ======================

-We can reuse most of ``PrintAsObjC`` to allow generating pure-C bridging headers for Swift modules which use @c but not @objc.
+We can reuse most of ``PrintAsObjC`` to allow generating pure-C headers for Swift modules which use @c but not @objc.

 Exporting functions to C
 ========================